Need help? Call our free Repro Legal Helpline: 844-868-2812

 For more information on the history of the family policing system, visit Movement for Family Power.

-You can refuse to speak to CPS or to let them into your home, but that does not mean the case will end.
-CPS may decide to start a case against you in court if you don’t talk to them.
+You do not have to speak to CPS.
+And you can tell CPS that you need to talk to your lawyer first.
+You also have the right to tell them that you do not want them to enter your home.
+But that does not mean the investigation will stop or the case will end.
+CPS might even decide to start a case against you in court if you don’t talk to them or let them into your home, so sometimes it can be better to allow them in, but share very little information.
 They may also contact other people in your and your children’s lives for more information.
+Everyone’s situation is different, and only you know what is best for you and your family.

 This means that CPS has decided to start an abuse or neglect case against you in court.
 Ask the caseworker when you need to be in court (day and time) and where the court is located.
 In almost every state, you have the right to a lawyer when you first appear in court.
 You can also hire a lawyer to represent you in the case.
 To find a lawyer, you can Google “family defense attorney in [insert your city/county].”

-Some states allow CPS to remove child(ren) without going to court first, but CPS must go to court as soon as possible to start an abuse or neglect case.
+Some states allow CPS to remove child(ren) without going to court first.
+But CPS must go to court as soon as possible to start an abuse or neglect case.
 Ask the caseworker when you need to be in court (day and time) and where the court is located.
+If you are not able to get in touch with the caseworker and do not know when court is, you should call your local family court, dependency court, or juvenile court and tell them that you want to know if there is a court case against you and if there is a court date.

 In almost every state, you have the right to a lawyer when you first appear in court.
-You can also hire a lawyer to represent you in the case.
-To find a lawyer, you can Google “family defense attorney in [insert your city/county].”
+You can hire a lawyer to represent you in the case, and to fine one, you can google “family defense attorney in [insert your city/county].”
+You can also contact your local public defender or legal aid office and ask them if they have lawyers who handle family defense cases.

-Unless there is a court order from a judge saying that you must do certain services, such as parenting classes, drug testing, mental health services, or others, then you do not have to do them.
-But sometimes, doing the services CPS suggests can end the investigation sooner.
-And sometimes, refusing to do services can mean that CPS will go to court to start an abuse or neglect case against you.
+Unless there is a court order from a judge, you do NOT have to do any services..
+You also have the right to tell CPS that you want to find services on your own or through your own advocate or support system.
+But sometimes, doing the services CPS suggests, such as parenting classes, drug testing, mental health services, or others, can end the investigation sooner.
+And sometimes, refusing to do services can mean that CPS will go to court to start an abuse or neglect case against you or remove your children from your care.

 If you choose to do services, CPS may ask you to sign a form that lets them talk to your service provider.
 You do not have to sign this form and you can decide what information to share with CPS.
-But, again, not signing this form could mean CPS will go to court.
+And remember, If CPS asks you to sign any documents, you have the right to tell them that you want to talk to a lawyer before signing anything, and ask CPS to leave a copy of the document with you.

 Complete our secure form to talk to a lawyer